General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 To further illustrate the dynamics of the system, we produce a three-dimensional (3D) visualization of the matter density evolution for the entire simulation NSbh$_{\rm R2}$ for which we output 3D data~\cite{NSbhDensityVideo}.
 The notable frames are outlined in Fig.~\ref{fig:3d_rho}: mass transfer (\Tms{31}), merger (\Tms{32}), and torus formation (\Tms{35}).

 In the early inspiral, there is effectively no mass transfer onto the BH, and the NS is being tidally deformed.
-The mass transfer commences at around \Tms{29} and is depicted in-progress at \Tms{31} on the first panel.
+The mass transfer commences at around \Tms{29} and is depicted in progress at \Tms{31} on the first panel.

 Soon after the mass transfer, at \Tms{32} (second panel), the NS is tidally disrupted and twisted around the BH, while most of the matter rapidly falls into the BH.
 Once the remaining material makes its first orbit around the BH, it forms a torus.
 At that time, the torus still has a density of $\sim 3\times 10^{13}\ \mathrm{g\ cm^{-3}}$.
 Then, it begins to expand (see the video, ~\cite{NSbhDensityVideo}) at roughly \Tms{34} and its density drops to $\sim 1.4 \times 10^{12}\ \mathrm{g\ cm^{-3}}$ by \Tms{38}.